regen-network/regen-ledger/specs/rfcs/003-forward-contract/README.md

 This RFC aims to lay out a high-level architecture and feature set for forward contract functionality.

-...

 ## Need

 <!-- What's the identified need?
 A need should relate to an important and specific opportunity or use case. -->

 Regen Ledger enables entities (individuals or organizations) to design and issue credits for ecosystem services in the form of on-chain assets.
 Ecosystem service credits represent positive ecological outcomes and are issued after those outcomes have been measured and quantified.
-Project developers receive payment for their services after buyers purchase credits and are therefore responsible for covering upfront costs or seeking out financial support from off-chain sources.
+Project developers receive payment for their services only after buyers purchase their credits and projects are therefore responsible for covering upfront costs or seeking out financial support to start or continue providing ecosystem services.

 Forward contract functionality would enable project developers to offer a percentage of future credits issued and receive funding before those credits have been measured and quantified.
-Project developers would work alongside credit class issuers to design a forward contract that would offer a percentage of future credits issued in exchange for funding.
-After the contract has been approved, investors would be able to fund the project in exchange for a percentage of future credits issued from the project.
+Project developers would work alongside credit class issuers to submit a forward contract that would offer a percentage of future credits issued in exchange for upfront funding.
+After the contract has been approved, investors would be able to provide upfront funding for the project in exchange for a percentage of future credits issued from the project.

+### Fast Forward Pilot

 ...